qbicsoftware/research-data-management/docs/experiment/experiment_creation.md

     Should you not see the add button, ensure that you have been granted the "write" or "admin" project role by the project owner/admin!

-Once clicked the add variables dialog will appear, in which one or more variables can be defined and linked to your experiment.
+Once clicked, the add variables dialog will appear, in which one or more variables can be defined and linked to your experiment.
 ![add_experimental_variables](images/add_experimental_variables.png)

 Defined variables can also be deleted easily via a click on the cross icon next to the variable